visualskyrim/visualskyrim.github.io/_posts/2017-01-26-build-kafka-with-kerberos.md

 sudo apt-get install krb5-user
 ```

-During this installation, you will be asked with the same questions.
-Just anwser them with the same answer:
+During this installation, you will be asked the same questions.
+Just answer them with the same answer:

 > *Default Kerberos version 5 realm?* [VISUALSKYRIM]
 >